truefoundry/cognita/README.md

 # ✨ Getting Started

-Starting with RAGFoundry is easy!
-You can play around with the code locally using the python [script](local_rag.py) or using the UI component that ships along with the code.
+You can play around with the code locally using the python [script](local/query.py) or using the [UI component](frontend/README.md) that ships with the code.

 # 🐍 Installing Python and Setting Up a Virtual Environment